-Having worked for most of his professional life as an architect and as an educator in architecture (The University of Western Australia and RMIT) Rowe has a deep and ongoing connection to the built environment.
+Having worked for much of his professional life as an architect, Rowe has a deep and ongoing connection to the built environment.
 Sculpture and architecture hold close connections as enduring human art forms.
 Both disciplines involve the body, materiality, light, scale, form and space.

 Rowe’s process is intuitive, contemplative and rhythmic.
 A dialogue with clay, his sculptures radiate structural skill and presence.
 Each work also involves thoughtful planning and technical execution in its construction and realisation.